 Let’s understand Tracking Difference using an example –

 Let us say that the Gold Index has moved up by 1.35% on a particular month.
 And the Gold ETF you are thinking of investing in has moved up by 1.26% in that same particular month.
 Then -0.09% (1.26 – 1.35) is the Tracking Difference of the ETF.

 Just keep in mind that the ETF you choose should have the least Tracking Difference among others.

-Another thing to note is, Tracking Difference and Tracking Error is not the same thing.
-Tracking Error is a far more complicated jargon which 99.99% of the retail investors don’t need to bang their head on.
+Another thing to note is, that Tracking Difference and Tracking Error are not the same things.
+Tracking Error is a far more complicated jargon that 99.99% of retail investors don’t need to bang their head on.

 But if you want to understand the concept of Tracking Error, ET Money has a detailed video about the issue on Youtube.

 These are just a few parameters among many that you should analyze before investing in a Gold ETF.
 But here is one of our articles that will help you judge a Mutual Fund or an ETF on a fundamental basis.